-Improper installation, use and service may result in property damage.
+Improper installation and use may result in property damage.

-- Do not operate water heater if any part has been exposed to flooding or water damage. - Inspect anode rods regularly, replace if damaged. - Install in location with drainage. - Fill tank with water before operation. - · Properly sized thermal expansion tanks are required on all closed water systems.
+- Do not operate water heater if flood damaged.

+- · Inspect and replace anode.

+- · Install in location with drainage.

+- · Fill tank with water before operation.

+- Be alert for thermal expansion.

-Refer to this manual for installation and service.
+Refer to instruction manual for installation and service.